markviews/VRChatVibratorController/README.md

 # VRChat Vibrator Controller

 #### Mod unavalible for download as I make some backend changes to comply with TOS.
+This mod is not developed by or associated with Lovense or Hytto, i'm just using their API.

 Lets you control your friends lovense using your vr controllers.
 <br>Mod menu can be found under `UI Elements` by default, read below for instructions to change it's location.